rgbbytes/SPA/README.md

 ![alt text](https://github.com/rgbbytes/SPA/blob/master/statistics/histogram3.png?raw=true)

-To do it yyourself, go to Canvas, select all names from the class and place in a text file called names.txt and clean it using something like
+To create a pseudo-dataset, go to Canvas, select all names from the class and place in a text file called names.txt and clean it using something like

     cat namesMessy.txt | grep -v "\t" | grep -v 2021 | grep -v Student | grep -v Teacher > names.txt